Dong Yuhui: Departure from East Buy

 On July 25, 2024, Dong officially announced his resignation from East Buy, and attributed his departure to career aspirations and personal commitments.
-As part of his exit, East Buy sold Dong's venture, "Time with Yuhui" (与辉同行, Yuhuitongxing) to him for 76.6 million yuan, although CEO Michael Yu Minhong stated that he had made arrangement to allow Dong to take over the venture for free.
+As part of his exit, East Buy sold Dong's venture, "Time with Yuhui" to him for 76.6 million yuan, although CEO Michael Yu Minhong stated that he had made arrangement to allow Dong to take over the venture for free.
 The news led to an 8% drop in New Oriental's shares in pre-trading, prompting East Buy to announce a share buyback plan worth up to 500 million yuan over the next year.

-"Time with Yuhui" which was established as a wholly owned subsidiary of East Buy at the end of 2023, was led by Dong Yuhui as director and general manager.
-The venture focused on cultural and tourism-related content, with livestreaming sessions at notable tourism spots in Hubei, Chongqing, and Shanxi to highlight local cultural heritage and regional products.
 After the departure, Dong stated that the company would encounter uncertainties and challenges without the backing of its parent company.

-In January 2025, Oriental Selection recorded a net loss of RMB 96.5 million for the first half of its 2025 fiscal year, attributing the downturn in part to Dong Yuhui’s July 2024 departure and his acquisition of the “Time with Yuhu” livestream brand.
+In January 2025, Oriental Selection recorded a net loss of RMB 96.5 million for the first half of its 2025 fiscal year, attributing the downturn in part to Dong Yuhui's July 2024 departure and his acquisition of the "Time with Yuhu" livestream brand.

+Time with Yuhui

+In 2025, "Time with Yuhui", the primary live-streaming product of Time with Yuhui (Beijing) Technology Ltd., continued to exhibit strong growth momentum, focusing on knowledge-based live-streaming sales and cultural-tourism promotion.
+From its independent launch on January 9, 2024 to January 8, 2025, "Time with Yuhui" achieved cumulative sales exceeding 102 billion yuan with over 1.6 billion orders, becoming the top estimated sales live room on Douyin.
+Entering 2025, the average live-stream sales for "Time with Yuhui" stabilized in the 25-50 million yuan range per session, with fewer sessions but significantly improved per-session efficiency.
+During the Double 11 shopping season, sales exceeded 300 million yuan over three days.
+For the Mid-Autumn Festival, the custom-crafted mooncake gift boxes co-branded with Daoxiangcun sold out 240,000 units within one hour of launch, setting a new single-product sales peak.
+The company actively expanded its cultural-tourism business, with the 2025 "Reading Mountains and Rivers" series covering multiple regions, driving sales of local agricultural products and tourism items.
+It also obtained MCN qualifications (网络文化经营许可) and relevant licenses, further developing performance brokerage and tourism operations.

+Award

-In April 2025, Dong received the a newly created category of honor, the “Outstanding Communication Award” at the 2024 People’s Literature Awards (人民文学奖), recognizing his role in popularizing contemporary Chinese literature through livestreams.
+In April 2025, Dong received the newly created category of honor, the "Outstanding Communication Award" at the 2024 People's Literature Awards (人民文学奖), recognizing his role in popularizing contemporary Chinese literature through livestreams.